 But they’re something else too.
-They’re the mark of things are not all right.
-Sometimes, we go weeks or months without any.
-And it’s only when we stop and notice this that we realize how things have been pretty all right of late.
+They’re the mark that things are not all right.
+Sometimes, we go weeks or months without any revenge fantasies And it’s only when we stop and notice this that we realize how things have been pretty all right of late.
 Can we go too long without them?
 How would I know?
 How would anyone?

 Some people find the having of them so unpleasant that they seek a religion that promises to rid them of them.
 I find such people sad, and their religions a tad cowardly.
 I don’t know why I say this.
 Maybe my revenge fantasies make me feel ‘in it’.
 Not in the sense of being alive, but in the sense of being a player.
 If I’ve never been wronged I’ve never lost.
 If I’ve never lost I’ve never really played.

 Maybe it’s something like that.
 But just as likely it’s that our revenge fantasies are there to help us monitor our moral maturation.
 They evolve over a lifetime.
-And that, I think, tells us something.
+And how they evolve, I think, tells us something.

 Here, I think, is the ultimate test for one’s moral imagination.
 What would revenge against God look like?
 Peter Shaffer made a stab at it in Amadeus.
 But Salieri essayed his revenge through one beloved of God, not on God Himself.
 I want to know how to make God Himself suffer for the suffering He’s inflicted.
 Turning the Christ story on its head to capture this wouldn’t.
 Jesus is no more the son of God than is that toaster.
 I know plenty of people – not me, remember – who’d flock to a religion that could turn “Vengeance is Mine, sayeth the Lord,” on its head.
 “No,” the congregation would answer in unison, “vengeance is ours!”

 I think that’s what those gargoyles are doing on the rooves of those cathedrals.
-I think they’re a promise of a Judgment Day to come, and it’s not upon us they’ll be coming.
+I think they’re a promise of a Judgment Day to come, and it’s not after us they’ll be coming.